Tharone/KWEProject/README.md

 # KWEProject
-Main developer: Long Vinh Thien
+Main developer: Long Vinh Thien.

 This is the Keyword Extractor (KWE) of our group.
 It is delevoped in Python and is exclusively modified to work with the Vietnamese language.

 # How it works